casanova-lab/NHC/README.md

 We therefore developed a computational genome-wide method (NHC) to systematically converge genes of biological proximity on a background biological interaction network, and capture the gene clusters that harbor presumably deleterious mutations, in an efficient and unbiased manner.
 NHC method is suitable for rare and common diseases, that have an homogeneous clinical phenotype, and are likely caused by rare/uncommon variants with strong individual effects located in physiologically related genes, at least in a group of individuals with a given condition.

 ## Method Introduction
-We are providing the codes for gene clustering for (1) case cohort only and (2) case cohort vs control cohort.
+We are providing the codes for gene clustering for (1) case cohort only and (2) case-control cohort.

 Although the goal of our method is to detect presumably deleterious mutations in genes with close biological relevance from a cohort of cases with the same disease, it is difficult to provide the code starting from variant-level processing, as the variant data format and the variant filtration criteria vary hugely from one lab to another, and from one study to another.
 Therefore, we leave the variant-level processing to the users, who need to prepare the gene list for all the individuals under study.
 Our code works on gene-level, and converges the genes carrying qualifying variants into gene clusters with pathway and gene ontology enrichment.